rsarathy/OfCourse/README.md

 - [x] Course description support
 - [ ] Composite Sanity Rating (CSR) to estimate the sanity of a semester's schedule
 - [ ] Recommender system to suggest courses
+- [ ] Review system for rating offerings of courses